Stockton, California: Economy

 Historically an agricultural community, Stockton's economy has since diversified into other industries, which include telecommunications and manufacturing.

 Stockton's central location, relative to San Francisco and Sacramento, its proximity to the state and interstate freeway system, and its comparatively inexpensive land costs have prompted several companies to base their regional operations in the city.

 Shopping

-The city of Stockton has one shopping mall, the Weberstown Mall.
+The city of Stockton has one shopping mall, Mershops Weberstown.
 The city previously housed the Sherwood Mall, adjacent to Weberstown, but in 2022, it was converted into a shopping center now named Sherwood Place.
-It has the only Dillard's in the Northern California region at the Weberstown Mall, as well as one of the three Sears stores still operating in the Northern California region.
+It has the only Dillard's in the Northern California region at Mershops Weberstown.